run-llama/llama_index/docs/docs/module_guides/indexing/lpg_index_guide.md

 #### (default) `ImplicitPathExtractor`

-Extract paths using the `relations` attribute on each llama-index node object.
+Extract paths using the `node.relationships` attribute on each llama-index node object.

 This extractor does not need an LLM or embedding model to run, since it's merely parsing properties that already exist on llama-index node objects.